zanejahhesti/space-templates/deno-app/README.md

 ## Getting Started
 1. First, you need to have a Space account.
 If you don't have one, you can create one for free [here](https://deta.space/signup).
 2. Then install the Space CLI and link your Space account to the CLI.
 You can find the instructions to do that [here](https://deta.space/docs/en/basics/cli).
 3. Run command `space new` inside the root of your project to create a new app on Space.
-The project structure should look like the following.
+A basic project structure should look like the following.

 ## Project Structure
 ```